Strong. Safe. Healthy. Together.

 Return to Campus: What to Expect

-While Carthage plans a full return to in-person instruction and on-campus housing this fall, campus life will look a little different.
-There will be necessary adjustments to classes, campus facilities, residential life, athletics, campus dining, workspaces, and more.
+While Carthage has returned to in-person instruction and on-campus housing this fall, campus life does look a little different.
+There have been necessary adjustments to classes, campus facilities, residential life, athletics, campus dining, workspaces, and more.
 Use the links below to learn more about each area.